Nick Strobel

 Current Classes

 Introductory college-level course emphasizing the fundamental observations and the underlying physical principles in scientific models of astronomy.
 Among topics included: the motions, properties, and evolution of the Sun, planets, stars, galaxies, and universe; the properties of electromagnetic radiation; atomic structure; and astronomical instruments.
+Reading intensive course.
 Prerequisite: Reading Level 1 (College level reading).
 Recommended: Math A (first semester algebra) with grade “C” or equivalent.
 Hours: (54) 3 lecture.
 Offered: F, S. CCS: Liberal Arts & Sciences.
 Transferable: UC, CSU and private colleges.
+BC GE B.1; CSU GE B.1; IGETC 5.A.

 This is a college-level survey of the Universe, from the everyday observations we make of the sky (and what they mean) to our ideas about the inner workings (physics) of the planets, stars, galaxies and overall characteristics of the Universe.
 Throughout the course we examine the process and philosophy of science from the astronomical perspective.
 A few constellations may be learned but the focus of the course is how things work and how we know.
 This is NOT a course in astrology!